Skip to Content

 If they’re calling their “best friend” a loser, crazy, or annoying behind their back, what do you think they’re saying (or will say) about you?

-People who gossip this way have no loyalty.
 They pretend to be close, but they secretly compete, judge, and betray.

-Real friendships are built on trust and protection.
-If they can’t even respect the people they claim to love, you’re just a placeholder until they find someone else to use.
+So if the person in front of you can’t even respect the people they claim to love, you’re not an exception…and you’re just a placeholder until they find someone else to use.

 3. They Lie